 Focusing only on their heads!

 Tapping your dog on the head is another wrong way of showing affection towards them!
-Although, it may seem a natural, it is one form of interaction that brings uncomfortable feelings in dogs!
+Although it may seem natural, it is one form of interaction that brings uncomfortable feelings in dogs!
 Dogs will be dogs, they are not babies – keep in mind!

 A pet here and there will not hurt anyone, but do not keep your focus only on their heads!